kal01aki/Bridging_Course/README.md

 Transistor is a semi-conductor that regulates or controls current or voltage flow and acting as a switch or gate for them.
 As a switch, it can be in one of two distinct states ON or OFF to control the flow of electric signals through an electric circuit.

 **Moore's Law**
-Moore's Law is the idea that we can expect the speed and capability of our computers two increase every couple of years.
+is the idea that we can expect the speed and capability of our computers two increase every couple of years.
 Moore's Law states that the number of transistors on a microchip doubles every two years.
 Another tenet of Moore's law says that the growth of microprocessors is exponential.
 In 1965 Gordon E.Moore the co-founder of intel, made this observation that become known as Moore's law

 **Lambda Calculus**
-Lambda Calculus is a mathimatical model for understanding computation.
+is a mathimatical model for understanding computation.
 Lambda Calculus consists three rules named; Variable, Abstraction and Application.